lsst-it/ittn-025/index.rst

 ============

-On this floor, it consists of the following characteristics in terms of materials and numbering of network points.
+The first floor consists of the following characteristics in terms of materials and numbering of the network points.

 - 181 Network points in total